Gladiator (Kallark)

-Gladiator is a fictional character appearing in American comic books published by Marvel Comics.
+Gladiator (Kallark) is a fictional character appearing in American comic books published by Marvel Comics.
 He first appeared in The X-Men #107 (Oct.
 1977) and was created by writer Chris Claremont and artist Dave Cockrum.
-Gladiator, whose given name is Kallark, is a Strontian, and like others of his race has the capacity for great strength and various superpowers, but can only use them when he is completely devoted to a purpose; his abilities increase and decrease in accordance with his level of confidence.
+The character is a Strontian, and like others of his race has the capacity for great strength and various superpowers, but can only use them when he is completely devoted to a purpose; his abilities vary in accordance with his level of confidence.
 He was born on Strontia, which is part of the Shi'ar Empire and he is the leader of their Imperial Guard.
 He was also a member of the Annihilators, Dark Guardians, and Guardians of the Galaxy.

 Publication history

 Gladiator and the Imperial Guard were created by writer Chris Claremont and artist Dave Cockrum as an homage to DC Comics' Legion of Super-Heroes, with all the Imperial Guard's original members created as analogs of Legionnaires.
-Gladiator was the analog to Superboy; the name "Gladiator" was a conscious homage to the Philip Wylie novel Gladiator (1930) on which Superman was partially based.
+Gladiator was the analog to Superboy; the name "Gladiator" was a conscious homage to the Philip Wylie novel Gladiator (1930) on which Superman was allegedly partially based.
 Gladiator's name, Kallark, is a combination of Superman's Kryptonian and human names: Kal-El and Clark Kent.

 The character first appeared in The Uncanny X-Men #107 (Oct.
 1977).
 Since then, he has been periodically featured in X-titles, Fantastic Four, Rom the Spaceknight, Silver Surfer, Nova, and New Warriors.
 His origin was revealed in War of Kings: Warriors #1 (2009).

 He has played important roles in some of Marvel's major storylines, such as Operation: Galactic Storm (1992), Maximum Security (2001), and War of Kings (2009).
 During the Heroes Reborn era (1997), he starred in the three-issue Imperial Guard miniseries.

 Following the conclusion of The Thanos Imperative, Gladiator has appeared as a member of the titular team in Annihilators #1-4 (March–June 2011) and Annihilators: Earthfall #1-4 (Sept.-Dec.
 2011).